We are now home to three rescued beavers; Twiggy, Barbara and Norbert! The trio all live together in their large woodland enclosure.

 Dr Roisin Campbell- Palmer, beaver ecologist and practitioner, rescued and transported the beavers to the Cornish Seal Sanctuary, while working closely with Five Sister Zoo in West Calder for their initial care and vet checks and later with Derek Gow Consultancy for their temporary housing.
 Dr Roisin Campbell-Palmer and her colleague, Robert Needham, were also integral in conducting a feasibility study on the Secret Creek area at the Sanctuary to assess suitability of the habitat for the beavers.

-The two sisters are now living in their large woodland enclosure, Norbert is currently in our beaver nursery.
+The two sisters are now living in their large woodland enclosure with Norbert who recently joined them after initially being in our beaver nursery.

 These three were given a second chance, and this is just the beginning of their story.
 We need your help to ensure we can provide expert care to the rescued beaver, carry out the vital ecological projects and introduce an exciting visitors centre.
 The centre will provide engaging educational content for visitors to learn about these amazing animals, and returning guests will see landscape changes, and can even spot the beavers hard at work.
 Any donation big or small will go such a long to help support this amazing new adventure, that will benefit so many for the future.